pokkojokko/ml1/README.md

-# object identifier
+# Object Detector

 ## Description
 Object Detector is an desktop app made using python tkinter framework and aws rekognition service at backend.
 This app is a frontend for aws rek.
 We have used the aws rek api to integrate this app with aws machine learning machinery.

 This app provides us the following features:
-1. Object Detection
+1. Object Identification
 2. Facial Expression Analysis
 3. Celebrity Recognition
 4. Text Extract